 Fonterra holds consent 5143 to provide for the construction and maintenance of the water intake structure in the Tangahoe River.
 This consent was granted in May 1997 under Section 87(d) of the RMA.
 The structure must conform to a specified design, with a minimum amount of disturbance to the riverbed.
-It is due to expire on June 2015.
+This consent expired in June 2015, however, in accordance with Section 124 of the RMA, the consent holder applied to renew the consent prior to its expiry, and therefore, continues to operate under the expired consent.